Achchamundu! Achchamundu!: Soundtrack

 The soundtrack was composed by Karthik Raja.

 Reception

 Rediff wrote "For the guts in coming up with a unique, important theme that needs to be addressed sensitively, this movie works.
 A must-watch".
-Behindwoods wrote "Although the theme of child abuse is a serious issue and has the potency to take on a different shade with even the slightest skew, Arun Vaidhyanathan has done a tightrope walking commendably with absolutely no shades of vulgarity or impropriety.
-Kudos for tackling such a sensitive subject with a lot of sensibility and acumen!".
 The Times of India wrote "The average Indian may shy away from paedophilia, but director Vaidyanathan makes a compelling case to watch this film.
 Subtlety is the byword here rather than gory, knife-edge moments.
 The approach makes a deeper impression than a dramatic one could have."
 A critic from Deccan Herald opined that "Despite its shortcomings, ‘Achamundu Achamundu’ deserves a dekko".